 Tanya’s favorite quote is: “To dance, put your hand over your heart and listen to the sound of your soul.”

 Elisandra Rosario was born and raised in Chicago, Illinois, and began dancing at the age of five.
 She started her studies by taking ballet and tap classes and slowly began adding more dance styles to her studies; including Hip Hop, Pointe, Jazz, Modern, Contemporary, and West African.
 Elisandra attended the Chicago High School for the Arts where she continued her dance training, now with a more serious attitude towards the art form.
 Her commitment to Dance lead her to attend the University of Illinois where she received her Bachelors in Fine Arts.
 Elisandra now spreads her knowledge of dance by teaching throughout the Champaign-Urbana community.

-Meghan Uppinghouse is a senior at Central High school.
-She has danced with the Champaign Park District for 12 years.
-Sha has completed the Royal Academy of Dance program.
+Meghan Uppinghouse danced with the Champaign Park District for 12 years.
+She has completed the Royal Academy of Dance program.
 Her favorite role she has played was Queen Titania in a Mid-Summer Night’s Dream as well as being a part of a contemporary piece entitled, “A yessong.”
 She loves to teach creative movement and ballet levels 1 and 2.

 James Shaffnit, Accompanist